antonfirsov/docs/2018/10-Oct/ef-core-2-2-preview3/ef-core-2-2-preview3.md

 We still have some pending work and several limitations to remove in the provider.
 Most of them as tracked as uncompleted tasks [on our task list](https://github.com/aspnet/EntityFrameworkCore/issues/12086).
 In addition to those:

 * Currently, synchronous methods are much slower than the corresponding asynchronous methods
 * The value of the 'id' property has to be specified for seeding
-* There is currently no enforcement of uniqueness of primary keys on entities saved by multiple instances of DbContext
+* There is currently no enforcement of uniqueness of primary keys values on entities saved by multiple instances of the DbContext

 In order to use the provider, install the 2.2 preview 3 version of the `Microsoft.EntityFrameworkCore.Cosmos` package.